 - Fractures and broken bones.
-Hip and wrist fractures as especially common in elderly slip and fall victims.
+Hip and wrist fractures are especially common in elderly slip-and-fall victims.

 - Shoulder injuries.
-A broken or torn shoulder is a commonly result when people try to roll out of a fall.
+A broken or torn shoulder is a common consequence of people trying to roll out of a fall.

 - Torn tendons, ligaments or muscles.
 A torn muscle can be just as serious as a broken bone, and can be even more difficult to treat.

 Our attorneys represent clients nationwide as well as those who live closer to Macon and Atlanta.
-Contact us online or call our personal injury law firm today to schedule your free initial consultation.
+Contact us online or call our personal injury law firm today at 478-238-6600to schedule your free initial consultation.